 WHERE TO BUY PSYLLIUM HUSKS?

-Organic Psyllium Husks are available from our online shop and our Alexandria (Sydney) store in 200g, 4kg and bulk sizes.
+Organic Psyllium Husks are available from our online shop and our Alexandria (Sydney) store in a range of sizes.